hpe-storage/python-hpedockerplugin/README.md

 #### Install os-brick

-Currently master os-brick is required for proper functioning of the plugin.
+Install the latest os-brick from PyPi by using the following command:

 ```
 sudo pip install os-brick